 - Cook them while the lamb pieces brown.

 - Fry onions: Heat the oil in a large frying pan and cook the onions on low heat for about 10 minutes or until soft and lightly browned.
 Stir often.
-If necessary, add 1-2 splashes of water during cooking to prevent the onions from sticking to the pan and browning too much.2 tablespoon oil
+If necessary, add 1-2 splashes of water during cooking to prevent the onions from sticking to the pan and browning too much.2 tablespoons vegetable oil

 Curry paste: